cornell-zhang/eqmap/README.md

   -V, --version                    Print version
 ```

-You will likely want to use the `--report <report file name>` flag to measure improvements in LUT count and circuit depth.
+You will likely want to use the `--report <file>` flag to measure improvements in LUT count and circuit depth.

 ### Features